 Examines and assesses some recent approaches to ethics, including ethical theories and antitheoretical viewpoints.
-Investigation of relation between recent ethical discourse and some contemporary moral issues will be included.
+Investigation of relation between recent ethical discourse and some contemporary moral issues included.

-PHL248 HISTORY OF ANCIENT AND MEDIEVAL Philosophy (3 crs.)
+PHL248 HISTORY OF ANCIENT AND MEDIEVAL PHILOSOPHY (3 CRS.)

 Examines the important philosophical themes up to approximately 1500.
-Among the philosophers that will be examined are Parmenides, Plato, Aristotle, Epicurus, Augustine and Anselm.
-Goal will be to appreciate the historical environment of these philosophers and to understand how their radically different world views relate to their environments.
+Among the philosophers examined are Parmenides, Plato, Aristotle, Epicurus, Augustine, and Anselm.
+Goal is to appreciate the historical environment of these philosophers and to understand how their radically different world views relate to their environments.

-PHL249 HISTORY OF MODERN PHILOSOPHY (3 CRS.)
+PHL249 HISTORY OF MODERN PHILOSOPHY (3 crs.)

-Examines the important philosophical themes since approximately 1500.
-Among the philosophers that will be studied are Descartes, Locke, Berkeley, Hume and Kant.
-Focus will be on how philosophical skepticism, humanism, idealism, empiricism and rationalism affected and were effects of, the prevailing political, religious and scientific elements of the times.
+Examines important philosophical themes since approximately 1500.
+Among the philosophers studied are Descartes, Locke, Berkeley, Hume, and Kant.
+Focus on how philosophical skepticism, humanism, idealism, empiricism, and rationalism affected, and were effects of, the prevailing political, religious, and scientific elements of the times.

 PHL285 PHILOSOPHY OF SCIENCE (3 CRS.)
 Careful examination of concepts and methods used in the sciences with a view to their proper place in the structure of human knowledge.
 Examination encompasses both the rapidly developing fields of behavioral sciences and the more established physical sciences.

 PHL295 COMPARATIVE RELIGIONS (3 CRS.)
 Considers the great religions of the world and their relationship to the cultures and civilizations of which they are a part, including a look at their position in the contemporary world.
-A study is made of the philosophy, theology and ethical systems of these great faiths and of the lives of the great leaders and scholars of these religions.
-Investigation is made of the literature they have produced.
+Study is made of the philosophy, theology, and ethical systems of these great faiths and of the lives of the great leaders and scholars of these religions.
+Investigates the literature they have produced.